3zpnix/WriteOn/README.md

-(⁠≧⁠▽⁠≦⁠) DevLog is down below 👇🏻 I also post there some sneak peaks about some *delicious* features for the app that hadn't been released yet.
+(⁠≧⁠▽⁠≦⁠) DevLog can be found down below 👇🏻 There are some sneak peaks about some features and optimizations I have planned for the app to come with.

 <div align="center">